Fantom-foundation/fantom-ledger/doc/cmd_sign_tx.md

 an error message.

 Once the transaction details are provided, last block initializes final confirmation process.
-Application verifies the previous block was the sign ing instruction with P1 = 0x01 and parses RLP data of the transaction.
+Application verifies the previous block was the signing instruction with P1 = 0x01 and parses RLP data of the transaction.
+On failed RLP parse, the signing process terminates with an error message.

 User is provided with several other transaction details to be confirmed.
+Please check the list of confirmed elements above.
 Any rejection terminates the signing process.

-On final confirmation, the app builds the transaction and calculates ECDSA values of *v*, *r*, and *s*.
+On successful final confirmation and approval from user, the app builds the transaction and calculates ECDSA values of *v*, *r*, and *s*.

 The application responds with *v*, *r*, and *s* values so the transaction can be sent to processing.